Almanac of Cyclical IRD Events

 Spirit of Humanity Forum

-The Spirit of Humanity Forum is a global network of organisations, communities and individuals committed to help bring about change in governance and decision-making, based on core human values.
+The Spirit of Humanity Forum is a global network of organizations, communities and individuals committed to help bring about change in governance and decision-making, based on core human values.
 The Forum aims to do so by providing spaces for dialogue, listening, contemplation and experience.
 Participants are encouraged to share, inspire and be inspired, and to collaborate in pursuit of harmony in their personal, communal and political lives.

 The Interfaith Action for Peace in Africa – IFAPA is a pan African process initiated in 2002 during Africa’s first continent-wide inter-faith summit meeting of religious leaders from the 7 major Faiths in Africa namely; African Traditional Religions, Bahai, Buddhism, Hinduism, Christianity Islam and Judaism.
 Leaders of these faiths constitute the IFAPA governing body called the “IFAPA Commission” which seats after every two years.
 IFAPA is genuinely rooted in the tested African traditions and approaches to peace making.

-United Nations Alliance of Civilizations Global Forum
+https://africa-faithforpeace.org/United Nations Alliance of Civilizations Global Forum

-World Alliance of Religions Peace Summit
+The World Alliance of Religions’ Peace (WARP) Summit is

 World Assembly of Religions for Peace